ezemikulan/blender_freesurfer/README.md

 # Blender and Freesurfer
-### Editing freesurfer sufaces in Blender for BEM modeling
+### Editing freesurfer surfaces in Blender for BEM modeling

 Sometimes when creating a BEM model the surfaces need manual correction because of a series of problems that can arise (e.g. intersection between surfaces).
 Here, we will see how this can be achieved in Blender.